MLS logo

 How MLS Betting Odds Work

-Understanding MLS odds is the first step to betting smarter.
-Teams listed with plus (+) odds are underdogs, meaning a $100 wager wins the amount shown.
-Negative (−) odds indicate the favorite and show how much must be wagered to win $100.
+Teams listed with positive (+) odds are considered underdogs, meaning a $100 wager wins the amount shown.
+Negative (−) odds identify favorites and indicate how much must be wagered to win $100.

 MLS Moneyline Betting Example